Titans West: Where Were You During the Invasion? Chapter 4: Hawk and Dove’s Stories

 A crowd of folks were heading for this guy’s house.
 They had flashlights and tools and stuff.
 Reminded me of something out of an old movie.
 I didn’t like the looks of it, so I followed them.
 They got to this shack at the edge of town and began pounding on the door.

-A man answered, and one person in the group grabbed him.
-“There he is!”
-“Kill him!”
-“The freak!”
 That was just some of the stuff they shouted.
 Me, I didn’t know what was going on, but the fight was way uneven.
 I figured maybe the guy might need some help.

-I dove into the group and pushed my way to the man.
+I dived into the group and pushed my way to the man.
 “Back off!”
 I told the angry townsfolk.
 I don’t know what it was, maybe the look in my eye or the sneer on my face, but the crowd started to back off a bit.

 “We’re warning you, freak!” one of the folks said.
 “Get out of our town now!”
 They then dispersed, figuring I was protecting the guy.